praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 Future plans
 ------------

-We should get two Power8 machines soon (one is already racked, one is WIP).
-By a rough guess, this should give us about 40 ppc64le builders (We tweaked the thin-provisioning setup on the LibVirt level, overcommitted RAM, so we get much more builder machines than before on OpenStack).
+We should have another Power8 machine installed soon.
+By a rough guess, this should give us another set of 15 ppc64le builders (We tweaked the thin-provisioning setup on the LibVirt level, overcommitted RAM, so we should get more builder machines than before on OpenStack).
+We will probably consider raising the limit from 15 to 20 builders.

 One x86\_64 hypervisor should get HW vendor service.
 We also believe that we should handle another +10 builders more on each x86 hypervisor.